Freedom of Choice Act

-In United States politics, the Freedom of Choice Act was a bill which sought to codify into law for women a "fundamental right to choose to bear a child; terminate a pregnancy prior to fetal viability; or terminate a pregnancy after viability when necessary to protect her life or her health".
-It sought to prohibit a federal, state, or local governmental entity from denying or interfering with a woman's right to exercise such choices; or discriminating against the exercise of those rights in the regulation or provision of benefits, facilities, services, or information.
-Provides that such prohibition shall apply retroactively.
-It also authorizes an individual aggrieved by a violation of this Act to obtain appropriate relief, including relief against a governmental entity, in a civil action".

-The bill was introduced to the Congress in 1989, 1993, 2004 and 2007 (/).

-Findings sections
+In the United States, the Freedom of Choice Act was a bill which sought to codify Roe v.
+Wade into law.
 The bill asserts in its findings section that Congress has the affirmative power to legislate abortion based, in part, on the crossing of state lines by abortion providers, women seeking abortions, and medical supplies used in abortions.

+Act language

+The bill was introduced to the Congress in 1989, 1993, 2004 and 2007 (H.R.
+1964/S. 1173).

+The summary of the bill introduced in the House and the Senate reads: "Freedom of Choice Act - Declares that it is the policy of the United States that every woman has the fundamental right to choose to: (1) bear a child; (2) terminate a pregnancy prior to fetal viability; or (3) terminate it after fetal viability when necessary to protect her life or her health.

+Prohibits a governmental entity from : (1) denying or interfering with a woman's right to exercise such choices; or (2) discriminating against the exercise of those rights in its regulation or provision of benefits, facilities, services, or information.

+Authorizes an individual aggrieved by a violation of this Act to obtain appropriate relief, including relief against a governmental entity in a civil action.

+States that this Act applies to every Federal, State, and local statute, ordinance, regulation, administrative order, decision, policy, practice, or other action enacted, adopted, or implemented before, on, or after the date of enactment of this Act."

 Status and sponsorship

 The bill was first introduced to the Congress in 1989 and again in 1993.
 It was reintroduced in 2004 in the 108th Congress, on January 21 in the House of Representatives and on January 22 in the Senate.

-The 2004 version was sponsored in the House of Representatives by Jerrold Nadler, and originally co-sponsored by James Greenwood, Louise Slaughter, and Diana Degette.
+The 2004 version was sponsored in the House of Representatives by Jerrold Nadler, and was co-sponsored by James Greenwood, Louise Slaughter, and Diana Degette.
 In the Senate, it was sponsored by Barbara Boxer, and originally co-sponsored by Senators Jon Corzine, Patty Murray, Frank Lautenberg, Hillary Clinton, Maria Cantwell, Jim Jeffords, Joseph Lieberman, Dianne Feinstein, Paul Sarbanes, and Barbara Mikulski.

 The bills were referred to the Judiciary Committees of the respective Houses.
 Neither bill received further action in the 108th Congress.
-The bills were reintroduced on April 19 2007 in the 110th Congress (/), but, like their predecessors, were referred to committee without further action.
-The bills have not been introduced in the 111th Congress (2007/09).
+The bills were reintroduced on April 19, 2007 in the 110th Congress (H.R.
+1964/S. 1173), but, like their predecessors, were referred to committee without further action.